-The home office has become a feature of new homes and renovations during recent years as home owners look to get more out of their homes and to provide for a potential change in their employment practice that enables them to work from home or ‘telework’.
+The home office has become a feature of new homes and renovations during recent years as home owners look to get more out of their homes and provide for potential changes in their employment circumstances.

-This trend reflects an increase in the number of people starting a new career from home or wanting to supplement their income by working from home and employers wanting more people to telework from home to cut costs.
+Prior to the COVID-19 circumstance, the ‘work from home’ trend reflected an increase in the number of people starting a new career from home or wanting to supplement their income by working from home and employers wanting more people to telework from home to cut costs.
 It is now the norm and is becoming the generator of many homes being altered or extended to provide amenity into the future.

-Alteration costs must also be taken into account – e.g. the addition of a doorway to create a separate entrance for the business will be a cost and the provision of adequate light, ventilation and space to operate must also be considered along with the following:
+Building alteration costs must also be taken into account – e.g. the addition of a doorway to create a separate entrance for a business will be a cost and the provision of adequate light, ventilation and space to operate must also be considered along with the following: